allanwupi/TTGO-DLA-Simulation/README.md

 4. Support multiple particles moving about simultaneously
 5. Draw decaying trails to show the Brownian motion of the particles
 6. Make a colour palette for particles based on simulation time
-7. Rescale screen dynamically as the size of the tree increases